SviluppoWebAvanzato-Univaq/SviluppoWebAvanzato-Univaq.github.io/workspace-en.md

    - netbeans_default_userdir = "\<D\>/nb_userdir"
    - netbeans_default_cachedir = "\<D\>/nb_cachedir"
    - netbeans_jdkhome = "\<D\>/jdk-JV"
+6. You can install **Postman** globally (<https://www.postman.com/downloads/>) or, if you prefer to keep it isolated in your course workspace, download the standalone version made by the *PortApps* project (<https://portapps.io/app/postman-portable/#download>) for your operating system. **Choose the version without installer (7z archive)** and expand it in within \<D\>/postman.
+7. As for the **Swagger** editor, it is a web application that you can use online or, if you want, you can clone it from the GitHub repository to use it offline.
+Simply clone the repository <https://github.com/swagger-api/swagger-editor> to \<D\>/swagger and then open index.html to start your local copy.

 ## First Launch of the IDE

 6. At this point, you can **run Netbeans** using the launchers